RHUL-Team-19/compose/README.md

 ### and what is compose?
 Docker, by itself, just handles containers - you must manually create and destroy those containers via the command line.
 This can quickly become tedious, especially when your program/project consists of multiple containers (usually referred to as a 'stack').
 Docker compose is a small CLI tool that allows you to define (or compose) stacks in a configuration file, and then deploy and re-deploy those stacks using one command.
 These configuration files are always named 'docker-compose.yml' and are written in YAML, a special mark-up language.

-### microservices
+### our microservices
+Docker makes it easier to break your project up into smaller applications that all run alongside eachother.
+Each mini application can be worked on independently by specific group of people.
+This is decoupling!
+These services are often referred to as 'microservices'.

-The oaxaca-com stack consists of three core applications: two web UI, one backend API.
+The oaxaca-com stack consists of three core microservicess: two web UIs and one backend API.
 The API persists data to a Postgres instance (which also runs as a container, but with a persistent storage volume).

 #### training-oaxaca-com
 Is the web application for training Oaxaca's staff.
 It is simply a React app that pulls menu data down from the api-oaxaca-com service.
 When deployed, the container will listen on <container's hostname>:8080.
 The compose config for this service is in frontend/docker-compose.yml.